Marian Asantewah NkansahCountry:

 Kwame Nkrumah University of Science and Technology

 Marian hopes to develop public knowledge on toxic chemicals from unusual places, and the associated risk.
-She envisages policy work where scientific evidence and advise blend to inform and shape public policy.
+She envisages policy work where scientific evidence and advisory blend to inform and shape public policy.

 Marian is a member of the Global Young Academy, an affiliate of TWAS and AAS and founding member of the Ghana Young Academy.
 Marian is the inaugural recipient of the TWAS F.M Al-Kharafi Prize in 2016.
 She was recently elected as a member of the Executive Committee of the Global Young Academy.
 She secured the spot of element 60 (Neodymium) on the Periodic Table of Young Chemists in commemoration of the International Year of the Periodic Table (IYPT 2019).
-Marian is committed to the mentorship of female university students as well as a role model for young girls at the basic level of their education.
+Marian is committed to mentoring female university students, as well as striving to become a role model for young girls at the basic level of their education.
 She enjoys teaching and loves to share her experiences widely.